playfairs/lazypip/README.md

 ### Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-(Please, I beg.)# lazypip
+(Please, I beg.)